Winter Tips for the Pet Industry

 By now, you’re probably a pro at reading dog body language and context cues to find out what’s going on in their heads.
 During such busy times, though, it’s easy to get in over your head and overlook dog behaviors.
 If a dog is stressed or sad, it may be best to keep them separate from the other dogs in case they respond to those feelings with agitation or outbursts—but if the dog plays well with other dogs, some pup socializing time could do wonders for a nervous dog.
 You know the drill, it’s just doubly important to stay vigilant during the holiday season.

 While we’re on the subject of behavior, everyone knows that dogs sniff everything.
 They form a picture of the world using their noses.
 Dogs particularly love to smell along the grass or dirt outside.
 Yards provide an abundance of stimulating scents to occupy dogs’ noses and attention.
 If your yard is covered in gravel, cement, or other surfaces that place an impermeable barrier between the ground and dog noses, it could make dogs stressed and restless.
 It can be difficult to maintain a grass yard, especially during the winter.
-If you want the benefits of artificial turf along with the smells and feel of a regular grass yard, Natura hybrid turf protects your ground and prevents mud puddles, but still allows dogs to be dogs.
+If you want the benefits of artificial turf for dogs along with the smells and feel of a regular grass yard, Natura hybrid turf protects your ground and prevents mud puddles, but still allows dogs to be dogs.

 How to Keep Dogs Safe in the Cold